 On the consumer side, clicky.so is taking a different angle entirely.
 Built on computer-use models, it puts a small blue cursor in the corner of your screen that executes tasks described in plain English -- browser navigation, form-filling, repetitive sequences.
 You can spin up ten of them in 30 seconds.
 Battery drain is a real tradeoff.
 But the interface collapses the prompt-permission-supervise cycle into something much closer to pointing and describing.

 None of these are complete answers.
-They're indicators of where the pressure is being applied.
+They are indicators of where the pressure is being applied.

 The Life Admin Problem

-The consumer case is harder than the enterprise case for a specific reason: there's no compiler for correctness in ordinary life.
+The consumer case is harder than the enterprise case for a specific reason: there is no compiler for correctness in ordinary life.
 When a coding agent makes an error, the tests fail.
 The feedback loop is tight and unambiguous.
 Did the agent book the right flight?
 Did it write the email in the right tone?
 Did it handle the calendar conflict the way you would have handled it?
-There's no test suite for life admin.
+There is no test suite for life admin.
 Verification falls back to you, which means supervision falls back to you, which means the overhead never fully disappears.

 The enterprise path to solving this looks like Symphony: move the management overhead out of the human's moment-to-moment attention and into structured workflows with async review.
-The consumer path looks like something that doesn't fully exist yet -- an agent that earns trust gradually, learns what you'd want surfaced, and reduces the number of things you have to track rather than adding one more dashboard to your rotation.
+The consumer path looks like something that does not fully exist yet -- an agent that earns trust gradually, learns what you would want surfaced, and reduces the number of things you have to track rather than adding one more dashboard to your rotation.

 The companies that figure out question three -- can AI do useful work without creating a new management layer -- will have found the thing that ChatGPT found in 2022.
 Not just a capable model.
 A product people actually reach for.